Data Sketching and Stacking: A Confluence of Two Strategies for Predictive Inference in Gaussian Process Regressions with High-Dimensional Features: Our Approach: Stacked Gaussian Process Regression

 \subsection{Prior, Posterior and Posterior Predictive Distributions}

 Following a Bayesian approach, we assign a zero-centered Gaussian process prior on the unknown regression function $f(\cdot)$, denoted by $f(\cdot)\sim GP(0,\sigma^2\delta_{\theta})$.
 Here, $\delta_{\theta}$ corresponds to an exponential correlation kernel $\delta_{\theta}(\bx_i,\bx_j)=\exp(-\theta||\bx_i-\bx_j||)$ involving the length-scale parameter $\theta$.
 The parameter $\sigma^2$ is the signal variance parameter and $||\cdot||$ denotes the Euclidean norm.
-A significant finding by \cite{yang2016bayesian} establishes that when features $\bx_i$ lie on a $d$-dimensional manifold $\mathcal{O}$, the minimax optimal rate of $n^{-2s/(2s+d)}$ (adapted to the dimension of the manifold) can be achieved in estimating $f$ through an appropriate choice of prior distributions on $\theta$ and $\sigma^2$.
-However, in practical scenarios, features may not exactly lie on a manifold due to noise and data corruption, as assumed in our setting.
-In such instances, the application of random compression, denoted as $\bP_n\bx_i$, aids in denoising the features.
-The de-noised compressed features $\bP_n\bx_i$ exhibit a higher concentration around the manifold compared to the original features $\bx_i$.
+A significant finding by \cite{yang2016bayesian} establishes that when predictors $\bx_i$ lie on a $d$-dimensional manifold $\mathcal{O}$, the minimax optimal rate of l.
+The de-noised compressed predictors $\bP_n\bx_i$ exhibit a higher concentration around the manifold compared to the original predictors $\bx_i$.
 With this enhanced concentration, the theory presented by \cite{yang2016bayesian} suggests that an appropriate GP prior can yield excellent performance.
-In addition to denoising, the compression of the high-dimensional feature vector has a major advantage in avoiding the estimation of a geodesic distance along the unknown manifold $\mathcal{O}$ between any two feature vectors $\bx_i$ and $\bx_{i'}$.
+In addition to denoising, the compression of the high-dimensional predictor vector has a major advantage in avoiding the estimation of a geodesic distance along the unknown manifold $\mathcal{O}$ between any two predictor vectors $\bx_i$ and $\bx_{i'}$.

-In practical applications, utilizing the recommended prior distributions on $\theta$ and $\sigma^2$ from \cite{yang2016bayesian} requires computationally expensive Markov Chain Monte Carlo (MCMC) sampling, mainly due to the weak identifiability of $\theta$.
-The posterior computation of $\theta$ typically entails meticulous tuning, especially when dealing with high-dimensional features, imposing a significant computational burden.
+In practical applications, utilizing the recommended prior distributions on $\theta$ and $\sigma^2$ from \cite{yang2016bayesian} requires computationally expensive Markov Chain Monte Carlo (MCMC) sampling.
+In particular, the posterior computation of $\theta$ typically entails meticulous tuning, especially when dealing with high-dimensional predictors, imposing a significant computational burden.
 This article introduces an alternative approach that enables exact predictive inference from the model, entirely bypassing the MCMC algorithm in model estimation.
 The details of the strategy are elaborated below.